What is a Payment Gateway?

 In addition to their basic function of transmitting and receiving credit card transaction data via the internet, most payment gateways also come with several useful “extras.”
 Features you should consider in choosing a payment gateway include the following:

 - Payment Information Storage: No customer wants to have to re-enter their credit card information every time they place an order.
 Payment information storage builds a database of customer information, so the customer can simply choose a card they’ve used before when they come back to your site.
 Best of all, the gateway encrypts this information and stores it separately from your website.
 This provides an additional layer of security and eases your PCI compliance requirements.
-One potential pitfall with this feature involves data portability, or rather the general lack of it.
-If you switch to a different gateway provider, you will often lose all your customer data and have to start over from scratch.
-Depending on the gateway provider, it might be possible to transfer the data to your new gateway, but this can be an expensive and time-consuming endeavor.

 - Encryption: All payment gateways encrypt sensitive credit card information before they pass it along to the processing bank.
 It’s a bonus if the gateway also offers tokenization.